 You can get quick, small wins as a freelance writer on a job site like Fiverr, but the per-article rate for general content tends to be on the low side.
 Higher-earning freelance writers find a profitable niche that they know well (or can learn about).

 Who Hires Freelance Writers:

 Everyone who wants a presence online needs written content.
-Website pages, blog posts, pamphlets and flyers.
-They all have written content.
-Even e-books and self-published books are often written by a ghostwriter because business owners just don’t have the time to sit down and write everything.
-This means opportunity for those who are great writers who want to work on their own schedule.
+Website pages, blog posts, pamphlets and flyers — they all have written content.
+Even e-books and self-published books are often written by a ghostwriter, because business owners just don’t have the time to sit down and write everything themselves.
+This means opportunity for those who are great writers and who want to work on their own schedule.

 #2 – Bookkeeper

 A bookkeeper keeps records of a company’s business transactions.
 They often use software like QuickBooks to keep accurate record of the company’s costs and income.
 Bookkeepers may also process payroll, prepare invoices, and more depending on a client’s needs.

 Who Hires Bookkeepers: